manasa-arun/python/content/en/Tips/hex-built-in-function-in-python.md

 ---
-title: "Python hex() syntax,usage and examples"
+title: "Python hex() function syntax,usage and examples"
 description: "The `hex()` function is one of the built-in functions in python"
 date: "2022-07-19T11:30:00+09:00"
 draft: false